OpenWLM/OpenWLM/README.md

 OpenWLM is an independent, open-source educational project and a nostalgic tribute.
 It is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Microsoft Corporation or any of its subsidiaries.

 **Please note:** - This project is currently a **Proof of Concept (PoC)** developed for educational purposes.
-- **AI-Assisted Codebase:** Parts of this codebase and its architecture have been generated or assisted by AI (Gemini).
+- **AI-Assisted Codebase:** Parts of this codebase and its architecture have been generated or assisted by AI.
 While it implements modern cryptographic concepts (E2EE, Zero-Knowledge), the code **has not undergone a professional human security audit and may contain vulnerabilities**.
 - Do not use OpenWLM to exchange highly sensitive data.
 Use it at your own risk.

 ---